Security forces kill gunman at Istanbul palace

 The assailant opened fire around the time the first visitors would normally be arriving at the lavish palace, home of Ottoman sultans for centuries and one of Istanbul's top tourist draws.
 He was killed after a one-hour siege.

 "The attacker was not a Turkish citizen, he was foreign.
 A Libyan national born in 1975.
-He entered Turkey on November 27," Interior Minister Idris Naim Sahin told reporters.
+He entered Turkey on November 27," state-run Anatolian news agency quoted Interior Minister Idris Naim Sahin as telling reporters.

-He said police had identified the vehicle in which the attacker arrived at the scene.

-"The vehicle had a Syrian number plate.
-Its owner is someone else.
-But according to initial information the link between them is not very clear," he said.

 Istanbul Governor Huseyin Avni Mutlu told reporters the gunman had been shot after refusing to surrender.
 He declined to comment on a possible motive for the attack.